iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 Protecting Against Voltage Regeneration Spikes
 ====================================================
 Voltage regeneration is one of the most often cited reasons for module failure, and as such we have advanced systems to protect against extreme voltage spikes.
-You can read more about voltage regeneration protection against it in :ref:`protect_against_regen`.
+You can read more about voltage regeneration protection in :ref:`protect_against_regen`.

 Protection with Derates
 ===========================
 Basically, a derate is a scaling factor that adjusts a control parameter into a safer area of operation.
 All derate values on Vertiq's modules are represented as float values from [0,1].

-Suppose that your commanded drive voltage <link to the velo/volt based control guy> is 2V, and the current derate is 0.4.
+Suppose that your :ref:`commanded drive voltage <manual_velocity_control_mechanisms>` is 2V, and the current derate is 0.4.
 The actual drive voltage applied will be (2V * 0.4) = 0.8V.
 A basic illustration of derate application is shown below

 .. image:: ../_static/manual_images/safety/basic_derate_example.png